 c) In case of an obvious error (including any error in electronic labelling, error in data entry, error of calculation or clerical error) resulting in the display of a price which has obviously been displayed by mistake, we reserve the right to cancel your reservation, even if it was automatically confirmed by ebookers.
 You will be informed of this as soon as possible, to allow you to make a reservation at the correct price, if you wish to.
 In any case, you will not be entitled to claim compensation from ebookers on the grounds of the cancellation or the related costs, if any, that have been incurred due to an erroneous reservation which has been cancelled

 d) We reserve the right to cancel your booking in the event we have reasonable grounds to believe it is fraudulent.
-In such circumstances we will attempt to contact you using the email address you provided at the time of booking or your bank.
-In the event we are not able to contact you or your bank, we may cancel your booking with no liability whatsoever.
-In the unlikely event that your booking has to be cancelled, a full refund will be made of all monies previously paid to us to the person/s who originally paid for the booking.
+In such circumstances we may cancel your booking with no liability whatsoever.
+In the event that your booking is cancelled, a full refund will be made of all monies previously paid to us to the person/s who originally paid for the booking.

 These include: unusual, unforeseeable or unavoidable events beyond our control, the consequences of which could not be avoided even if all due care has been exercised including but not limited to war, threat of war, riot, civil disobedience or strife, government action, terrorist activity, natural or industrial disaster, fire, adverse weather conditions, level of water in rivers or floods, closure of airports and may also include industrial dispute involving third parties, technical or maintenance problems or unforeseen operational decisions of air carriers such as changes of schedule or any failure in the information technology infrastructure (including but not limited to our website) or failure in internet connections.
 Except where otherwise expressly stated in these booking conditions we regret that we cannot accept liability or pay any compensation where the performance of our contractual obligations is prevented or affected by reason of such events beyond our control.